 Dressing.
 Some of the earliest sources, including Artusi, call for dressing the cooked steak with a dab of butter.
 This touch, so uncharacteristic of Tuscan cooking, is said to have been invented for ex pats—specifically, the English—who played such a prominent role in the life of 19th century Florence (as portrayed in the film Room with a View).
 More common these days—and more consonant with Italian culinary tradition—is a drizzle of olive oil.

 Cooking Times.
 As mentioned at the outset, a true fiorentina is served rare—very rare.
 For those who cannot stand the idea of a blood red steak—if you really must—you can serve it medium-rare.
 However, a well-done fiorentina is heresy.
-Most traditional recipes call for cooking the steak about 5 minutes per side, for a 1-1/2 to 2 inch (3-5 cm) steak, which makes for a very rare piece of meat.
+Most traditional recipes call for cooking the steak about 5 minutes per side.
+For a 1-1/2 to 2 inch (3-5 cm) steak, this makes for a very rare piece of meat.
 You can increase this to as much as 10 minutes per side for a thick cut steak.
 (This article contains a convenient chart on steak grilling times by thickness.)
 A 3 inch (7.5 cm) ‘monster’ Porterhouse will take a total of 25 minutes, including 5 minutes on its bone side, for a rare steak as pictured in this post.